BeatSaberCN/Loqolizer/README.md

 ## Auto release action

 The action `auto-release.yml` will automatically make a draft release if `ssl10n.csv` is changed since the latest release.
-We use semver and it bumps the PATCH version number.
+We use semver and auto bumps the PATCH version number.

 ## Credits